Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Simulation Study

+Table \ref{table:AUC_PR} reports the AUC-PR scores for all methods.
+For small ($p = 10$) and medium ($p = 100$) graphs, performances are comparable, with BD showing slightly higher values.
+For large graphs ($p = 1000$), differences are pronounced: BD yields near-zero AUC-PR, reflecting its inability to handle large-scale problems within a reasonable runtime (five days in this study).
+In contrast, RJ-MPL and BD-MPL achieve the highest AUC-PR, followed by SS, B-CON, and BD.
+For example, in the dense \textsf{Cluster} graph with $p = 1000$ and $n = 1050$, BD-MPL reaches the highest AUC-PR (over 0.7) in under two hours, whereas SS and B-CON require more than 27 hours, and BD fails to converge within five days.
+Together with Table \ref{table:time-AUC-PR}, these results indicate that BD-MPL delivers the best overall performance for $p = 1000$, combining both computational cost and accuracy.

-In summary, for \textit{large-scale} problems (graphs with \(p = 1000\)), the BD-MPL and RJ-MPL approaches achieve significantly lower computational costs while maintaining high accuracy compared to state-of-the-art methods.
-Additionally, BD-MPL has several advantages over RJ-MPL, as it converges faster (as indicated in Figure \ref{fig:convergence_AUC-PR_F1}) and its computationally intensive parts can be implemented in parallel, as discussed in Section \ref{sec: BDMCMC}.
-Therefore, BD-MPL and RJ-MPL are better suited for large-scale problems, such as graphs with \(p = 1000\) or more.
-For \textit{medium-scale} problems (graphs with around 100 nodes), both BD and BD-MPL methods demonstrate similar and higher accuracy than other methods (Table \ref{table:AUC_PR}).
-For these cases, the computational cost for the BD algorithm ranges between one to two hours, while for the BD-MPL algorithm, it is at most three minutes (Table \ref{table:time-AUC-PR}).
-For \textit{small-scale} problems (graphs with \(p = 10\)), the BD method shows slightly higher accuracy in most cases compared to the BD-MPL method.
-Generally, we recommend using the BD or SS methods for small-scale problems (graphs with around 10 nodes).
+In summary, for large-scale problems (graphs with $p = 1000$), the BD-MPL algorithm achieves significantly lower computational costs while maintaining high accuracy compared to state-of-the-art methods (BD, SS, and B-CON).
+BD-MPL also has several advantages over RJ-MPL, as it converges faster (Figure \ref{fig:sim_convergence_AUC-PR}) and its computationally intensive components can be parallelized (Section \ref{sec: BDMCMC}).
+This makes BD-MPL particularly well suited for large-scale problems with $p = 1000$ or more.
+For medium-scale problems (around 100 nodes), BD and BD-MPL have similar and higher accuracy than other methods (Table \ref{table:AUC_PR}), but BD-MPL is more efficient, reducing computational cost from one–two hours to under three minutes (Table \ref{table:time-AUC-PR}).
+For small-scale problems (around 10 nodes), BD achieves slightly higher accuracy in most cases.
+Overall, we recommend BD-MPL for large- and medium-scale problems and BD or SS for small-scale problems.